paul-hammant/tbd/content/expanding-contracting-monorepos/index.md

 weight: 112
 ---

-As some point with a Monorepo approach to source control (especially with binary dependencies in the source tree), your checkouts could be bigger than your local workstation's hard drive.
+As some point with a monorepo approach to source control (especially with binary dependencies in the source tree), your checkouts could be bigger than your local workstation's hard drive.
 Or even if the checkout is not too big for your hard drive, then it might be too much for your IDE, and you do not want to have to abandon it for Vim/Emacs.
-Or maybe it isn't IDE that chokes is is something about the build that's too much locally, despite command line arguments to attempt to pare it down for a shorter elapsed time.
+Or maybe it is not IDE that chokes is is something about the build that's too much locally, despite command-line arguments to attempt to pare it down for a shorter elapsed time.

 There is a way to intelligently expand or contract the checkout on you developer workstation, to alleviate all of